Christian Daughter Forced to Marry Unbeliever

 “If I had to forget my husband,” she says, “I would do it for my Jesus.”

-Gospel for Asia Bible college students are being trained to bring the Good News to life for people like Tamarai—and those who have never heard Jesus' name once.
-You can be a part of their stories.
+Bible college students are well trained and ready to minister to people like Tamarai—and those who have never heard Jesus’ name once.
+You can be part of their stories.